StevenMDixon/IJScript/Tips.md

 Strings are a lot more complicated as `===` makes comparisions trivial.
 There are also a number of built in string functions that these comparision simple.
 We don't want simple, We want unreadable and cryptic code!

-We could use Regex However any programmer worth their salt knows regex.

 We could loop throught the string and compare them but that is gonna be hard to compare string with out loops, and we can't use `for` or `while`.